kushcu11/Qrify/README.md

 ## Running Locally

 To run this project on your local machine, please follow these steps.
+The instructions are compatible with macOS, Windows, and Linux.

 ### Prerequisites